Site Map Dashboard

 The Site Map Dashboard is where you manage your site navigation, individual pages, event categories and - on some sites - business categories.

-Spark location: Site Map
+Spark location: Site Map (make sure to click instead of hover)

 This dashboard is divided into sections which represent your site's main navigation.
 Below the main section names are individual pages and sub-pages, along with event categories and sub-categories.
 Some sites also have business categories and sub-categories.